 Brief Description

 This use case defines the Horizon Inventory Availability and Schedules (HIAS) Simulate Availability functionality.
-This function allows the user to test the impact of new on availability.
+This function allows the user to see current availability levels, test the impact of new business rules on availability and to test any Point-of-Sale-based restrictions set via Booking Limt buckets.

 Background

-Flight availability returned by NGI is the result of a financial availability calculation, stored allocation based availability and rules (influences) that manipulate the calculations and the response.
+Flight availability returned by NGI is the result of a financial availability calculation, allocation availability calculation and rules (influences) that manipulate the calculations and the response.

-Calculation of financial availability from bid prices and rules and the effect of influences combined to make the NGI availability response obscure.
+Calculation of financial availability from bid prices and rules and the effect of influences combined can make the NGI availability response obscure.
 In some cases, it will not be clear why NGI returns any given flight availability.

 To provide visibility and aid diagnosis of problems, NGI must provide the Inventory Analyst or central site administrator proving support with the capability to initiate and trace availability requests from different points of sale including the influences that were activated in computing the response.